treylarkins/treylarkins/README.md

 # 👋 Hi, I'm Trey
- - 💻 I'm a sophomore CS student at Clemson University
+ - 💻 I'm a rising Junior CS student at Clemson University

- - 💵 Founded Clemson FinTech, building innovative software with CS and Finance students
+ - 🔬 Interning at QGenda, a cloud-based healthcare workforce management platform

- - 🔬 Researching optimal algorithms for training robotic deep neural networks
+ - 💵 Founded Clemson FinTech, building start-ups with CS and Finance students

  - 🎙️ I'm involved in a plethora of leadership roles on campus